johnpapa/angular-ngrx-data/docs/entity-actions.md

 The `EntityEffects` will see that such an action has an error and will return the corresponding failure action (`SAVE_ADD_ONE_ERROR`) immediately, without attempting an HTTP request.

 >This is the only way we've found to prevent a bad action from getting through the effect and triggering an HTTP request.

+<a name="entity-cache-actions"></a>
+## EntityCache-level actions

+A few actions target the entity cache as a whole.

+`SET_ENTITY_CACHE` replaces the entire cache with the object in the action payload, effectively re-initializing the entity cache to a known state.

+`MERGE_ENTITY_CACHE` replaces specific entity collections in the current entity cache with those collections present in the action payload.
+It leaves the other current collections alone.

+Learn about them in the "[EntityReducer](entity-reducer.md#entity-cache-actions)" document.